 What is a Commitment Fee?

 A commitment fee is a fee that is charged by a lender to a borrower to compensate the lender for keeping a credit line open.
-The fee also represents a lender’s promise to provide the credit line on the agreed terms at specific dates and terms regardless of the conditions of the financial markets.
+The fee also secures a lender’s promise to provide the credit line on the agreed terms at specific dates, regardless of the conditions of the financial markets.
 The fee compensates the lender for the risks associated with an open credit line despite uncertain future market conditions and the lender’s current inability to charge interest on the principal.

 Lenders send borrowers commitment letters stating the commitment fee and explaining how the fee was determined.
 Typically, a lender charges a flat fee or a percentage of the undisbursed or future loan amount.
 The percentage fee generally varies between 0.25% and 1%.
 The fee is usually paid after the credit agreement’s been finalized.
 However, the amount can be charged periodically if it is charged on the undistributed loan.
 In such cases, the fee is based on the average balance of the undisbursed loan amount.